 The USF&WS Pacific Region Fishery Resources Program has 26 offices and staff located in Idaho, Oregon, Washington, and Hawaii.
 They work with partners to protect the health of aquatic habitats, recover and restore fish and other aquatic resources, and provide people with opportunities to enjoy the many benefits of healthy aquatic resources in the Pacific Northwest and Pacific Islands.
-The foundation of the site - and their work - is based on the Pacific Region Fisheries Strategic Plan.
+The foundation of the site - and their work - is based on the Strategic Plan for the U.S. Fish & Wildlife Service Aquatic Conservation Program (FY 2016-20).